TAKE LITHIUM (LIPO) BATTERY HANDLING AND CARE SERIOUSLY!

 OUT OF DARTS DOES NOT TAKE ANY RESPONSIBILITY FOR BATTERY HANDLING OR MISUSE.
 READ THIS PAGE CAREFULLY AND COMPLETELY!

-If you have questions after reading the entire page, please email me directly at firstname.lastname@example.org.
-Your safety is my highest concern!
+If you have questions after reading the entire page, please email us directly at email@example.com.
+Your safety is my greatest concern!

 LiPo Battery safety:

 Do NOT physically damage packs:

-LiPo batteries are hazardous to drop, cut, burn or otherwise destroy.
-Handle the battery with care!
+LiPo batteries are hazardous to drop, cut, burn, or otherwise destroy.
+Handle every battery with care!

 Do NOT over-drain or over-use:

-If a battery is drained/discharged below 3.0 volts.
-It may not take a charge again and will be useless.
-Voltage alarms are the easiest way to protect yourself with LiPo batteries.
-These give a very loud buzzing noise when any one cell drops below 3.3 volts, allowing you to charge the battery properly.
-They are available here.
+If a battery is drained or discharged below 3.0 volts, it may not take a charge again and will be useless.
+Voltage alarms are the easiest way to protect yourself and your LiPo batteries.
+These give a very loud buzzing noise when any one cell drops below 3.3 volts, allowing you to stop use before you damage the battery.

 Use a LiPo alarm when in use:

-A LiPo alarm is a necessity when you are actively using a LiPo Battery.
-Do NOT leave the alarm plugged into the battery when you are storing battery, as it will slowly drain the battery over time and may kill your pack.
+A LiPo alarm is necessary when actively using a LiPo Battery.
+Do NOT leave the alarm plugged into the battery when in storage, as it will slowly drain the battery over time and may kill your pack.
 Always remove the battery from the blaster when not in use.

 Do NOT overdraw a LiPo battery:

 LiPo batteries have C-ratings (Current rating).
 This number is multiplied by the amp hours (size) of the pack.
-This is independent of cell count (2s or 3s).
+This is independent of cell count (2s, 3s, and 4s).

 1500mAh = 1.5Ah (m = mili- = thousandth)